-In 2005 it became clear that the recordings in the Mintel Library were susceptible to deterioration and loss.
-Many of the physical formats used to make the original master tapes were not durable in the long-term and although, some were more durable than others, all were at risk.
-The availability of proper storage space, functioning playback equipment and expertise in working with obsolete formats was diminishing with every year.
-Also, information about the recordings including concert programs and other material such as pictures, a list of performers, recording dates and locales and music performed was subject to loss and misplacement.
-The Richard and Judith Archive of Recordings was assembled by Judith Mintel from approximately 2005-2018, a period of almost 13 years.
+By the early 2000s, it became clear that the recordings in the Mintel Library were susceptible to deterioration and loss.
+Many of the physical formats used to make the original master tapes were not durable in the long-term and although some were more durable than others, all were at risk.
+The availability of proper storage space, functioning playback equipment, and expertise in working with obsolete formats was diminishing every year.
+Also, information about the recordings including concert programs and other materials such as pictures, a list of performers, recording dates and locales and music performed was subject to loss and misplacement.
+The Richard and Judith Archive of Recordings was assembled by Judith Mintel from approximately 2003-2018, almost 15 years.
 Although some organizational steps and tape transfers (with the help of Lyon Leifer) were completed in the early years of archiving, the real work began in earnest after the death of Richard Mintel in December of 2014.
 Almost all of the recordings and informational material came from the Mintel Library although a few gaps were filled in by recordings and other material provided by Thomas Wikman.
 Rudy Chalupa was instrumental in setting up the digital transfer mechanisms.

 The equipment used to transfer the musical information from the Beta and DAT tapes to Wave files varied over the 13 years, but efforts were made to remain in the digital domain at all times and to create Wave files with the highest resolution possible.
 The Beta and DAT machines used to make the master tape were used to play the recording to be transferred and the computer or other device receiving the digital information typically had the